Berberis vulgaris: benefits, dosage, contraindications

 Anticancer

-Berberine, the main active of the barberry, demonstrates extensive cytotoxic activities against many types of human cancers, including colorectal, breast, ovarian, liver, leukemia, melanoma, pancreatic, prostate, and others.
-In vivo studies on animal models with induced tumors have shown that berberine can inhibit the growth of lung metastases in liver cancer, suppress leukemia, and prostate cancer.
-Several mechanisms of action are suggested, such as down-regulation of cyclin B1 (a cell cycle regulatory protein) reducing cancer cell proliferation by disrupting protein synthesis needed for cell division and inducing autophagic cell death via the mTOR signaling pathway and DNA binding.
+Berberine, the main active compound in barberry, demonstrates broad cytotoxic activities against many types of human cancers, including colorectal, breast, ovarian, liver, leukemia, melanoma, pancreatic, prostate and others.
+In vivo studies in animal models with induced tumors have shown that berberine can inhibit the growth of pulmonary metastases in liver cancer, and suppress leukemia and prostate cancer.
+Several mechanisms of action have been suggested, such as downregulation of cyclin B1 (a protein that regulates the cell cycle), which reduces cancer cell proliferation by disrupting the protein synthesis required for cell division, induction of autophagic cell death via the mTOR signaling pathway, and binding to DNA.

 Usages associés